USS Sands (DD-243): 1930s

 Through the decade and into the 1930s, Sands maintained a similar schedule.
 On 10 November 1930, however, after completing exercises off southern New England, she proceeded to Philadelphia, where she began inactivation.
 She was decommissioned on 13 February 1931 and was berthed at League Island until ordered activated in the summer of 1932.

 Recommissioned on 21 July, the destroyer moved to Norfolk, Virginia; and, in August, she sailed for the west coast.
 On 8 September, she arrived at her new base, San Diego, California, and commenced operations off the southern California coast.
 With the new year, 1933, she steamed to Hawaii for fleet exercises, and, in mid-February, returned to California.
-During the spring, she operated off the coast of Washington; and, in July, she resumed exercises out of San Diego.
+In the spring, she operated off the coast of Washington; and, in July, she resumed exercises out of San Diego.
 Three months later, she joined Rotating Destroyer Squadron 20 and remained in reserve through the winter.
 Activated in April 1934, she joined Destroyer Division 9 and got underway for the Caribbean and fleet exercises.
 By mid-November, she was back in southern California, where she remained, with one interruption – Fleet Problem XVI in the North Pacific (May 1935) – until April 1936.
 She then returned to the east coast; participated in exercises in the Caribbean and off New England; and steamed back to San Diego in October.
-For the next two years, she operated primarily in the southern California area, with exercises in the Hawaiian Islands during the spring and autumn of 1937 and the spring of 1938.
+For the next two years, she operated primarily in the southern California area, with exercises in the Hawaiian Islands in the spring and autumn of 1937 and the spring of 1938.
 On her return in April 1938, she operated locally into the summer, then prepared for inactivation.

 Sands was decommissioned at San Diego on 15 September 1938.
 Within a year, however, war broke out in Europe and the destroyer was ordered activated for Neutrality Patrol duty.

 Recommissioned on 26 September 1939, Sands departed the west coast on 13 November and, a little over a month later, took up patrol duty in the Caribbean.
 She remained there into the spring of 1940, then moved north for patrol and escort duty off the eastern seaboard from the Virginia Capes to the Maritime Provinces.
 Before the end of the year, she returned to the Pacific and resumed operations off California.